RomanNikitenko/progress-test-plugin/README.md

 [The PR](https://github.com/eclipse-theia/theia/pull/8700) is aligning [location field](https://github.com/eclipse-theia/theia/blob/bdc9aa276cb55e5cf3dc8d7cb6e795ed8ffba998/packages/plugin/src/theia.d.ts#L4154) and the corresponding behavior with VS Code.

-Current plugin contains a few commands to have an ability to test [The PR](https://github.com/eclipse-theia/theia/pull/8700).
+Current plugin contains a few commands to have an ability to test [the PR](https://github.com/eclipse-theia/theia/pull/8700).

 You can use:
 - Start progress for Explorer view